-Based on the findings of the EC Report on Kosovo - 2020, in the field of fundamental rights, the legal framework guarantees the protection of fundamental rights and is in line with European standards.
+Based on the findings of EC's Kosovo 2021 Report in the area of fundamental rights, the legal framework guarantees the protection of fundamental rights and is in line with European standards.
 However, more needs to be done to promote and ensure the full implementation of human rights legislation and policies.
 Government coordination on human and minority rights protection mechanisms, both at the central and local levels, needs to be improved and fundamental rights issues need to be high on the political agenda.
 There is a lack of human and financial resources and the relevant authorities are still dependent on donor support.
 Inter-ministerial coordination mechanisms are often treated as a formality and have proven to be ineffective in advancing human rights.